kumahq/kuma-website/app/docs/dev/policies/meshaccesslog.md

 ### Backends

-A backend determines where the logs ends up.
+A backend determines where the logs end up.

 #### TCP

-A TCP backend will stream logs to a server via TCP protocol.
+A TCP backend streams logs to a server via TCP protocol.
 You can configure a TCP backend with an address:

 ```yaml